robert-crandall/death/README.md

     - Select files to restore, download them.
 Use the `View Previous Versions` to recover a previous version.
     - Or use Storage Explorer to download large files

+#### Other Explored Backups

+Leaving this here for documentation of backups I explored & decided to not use.

 - Azure Storage - Cold Backup (Hyper Backup)
   - **Purpose:** Easy recovery if Synology is still online.
 Recovers directly to a Synology, either directories or single files.
 This is my preferred backup for `I YOLO'd and accidentally destroyed family precious memories`
   - **Schedule:** Weekly